Over 600 students volunteer for Community Engagement 2017Date Released: Sun, 21 May 2017 14:29 +0200

 “One of the primary roles of a Higher Education institution in a society is knowledge generation and knowledge dissemination.
 The community must benefit from the quality of the university’s Research, teaching, and learning.
 Through community engagement, Rhodes University endeavours to expose our students and staff to the social realities of our local community (Grahamstown)”. – Dr Sizwe Mabizela, Vice Chancellor.

-This Saturday, 4 March 2017 the Directorate for Community Engagement will host a workshop that will see close to 700 student volunteers trained and introduced to the varying available projects and community partners.
-Twenty-five community partners will also attend the training at Barratt Lecture Complex from 8am.
+In March 2017 Rhodes University’s Directorate for Community Engagement will host a workshop that will see close to 700 student volunteers trained and introduced to the varying available community projects and partners.
+Twenty-five community partners will also attend the training at the Barrat Lecture Theatre from 8am.
 The student volunteers range from under-graduates to post-graduate students.

 The projects are as follows